robinhood/faust/docs/playbooks/leaderelection.rst

 Running the Faust worker
 ------------------------

-As in the :ref:`guide-quickstart` start the application as follows:
+As in the :ref:`quickstart` start the application as follows:

 .. sourcecode:: console